-COURSE 5.5 INTERPRETATION OF STATUTES AND PRINCIPLES OF LEGISLATION
+COURSE 5.5 INTERPRETATION OF STATUTES (Optional - VI)

-Enacted laws, i.e. Acts and rules are drafted by legal experts.
+The course intends to provide an overview of laws, analysis and its interpretation.
 Language used will leave little or no room for interpretation or construction.
 But the experience of all those who have to bear and share the task of application of the law has been different.
 Courts and lawyers are busy in unfolding the meaning of ambiguous words and phrases and resolving inconsistencies.
 The statute is to be construed according to the intent of them that make it.
 To ascertain the true meaning, intent of the maker, numerous rules of interpretation have been formulated by courts.
 The objective of this course is to make the student familiar with various rules of interpretation.